- Timescales for removing restrictions

-This page provides the latest information on any changes related to workplace safety during the pandemic, following the easing of coronavirus restrictions.
+This page provides the latest information on any changes related to working safely during the pandemic, following changes to coronavirus restrictions.

 It also provides details of advice from public health bodies and other government departments on requirements that aren’t enforced by the Health and Safety Executive (HSE).